NikKowPHP/social-brain/chapters/chapter-16.5b.md

 **The Practice: The "Four R's" of Repair**

 An effective apology is a protocol with four distinct steps.
 Missing any one of them will cause the entire script to fail.

+> ### **Profile Alert: Apologizing**
+>
+> *   **Architect Alert:** Your challenge is the "Regret" step.
+You may be quick to take Responsibility ("That was my mistake") but struggle to connect with the emotional impact on the other person.
+Practice focusing on their experience, not just the logical error.
+> *   **Connector Power-Up:** You may be tempted to over-apologize or take responsibility for things that aren't yours.
+Your work is to deliver a clean, complete apology for your part without taking on blame for the entire situation.
+> *   **Sentinel Shield-Training:** Apologizing can feel like admitting a catastrophic failure or making yourself vulnerable to attack.
+For you, the most important step is to see that a real apology is an act of strength and control, not weakness.

 1.  **Recognize:** Demonstrate that you understand the specific harm you caused, from their perspective.
 This shows you have listened and engaged your empathy.
 Vague apologies feel dismissive.
     *   *Bad:* "I'm sorry about what happened at the meeting."